 - a) The provisions of the National Land Transport Act, (Act.
 No. 5 of 2009) and NRTA, (Act.
-No 93 of1996) empowers traffic officers to ensure that public transport operators do not contravene the specified Acts above; - b) Public transport is key in that it ferries multiple passengers at any given time as such, when it is involved in accidents, it result in multiple injuries and fatalities; - c) Preliminary investigations indicate that most of the accidents involving public passenger and freight transport vehicles, depicts human factor as a prominent contributor; - d) A dedicated Unit that specialises in the enforcement and monitoring of public transport becomes of utmost importance; - e) Law enforcement is always applied to the public transport operators and vehicles by monitoring and ensuring compliance to the operating licence conditions.
-This enforcement is performed by the traffic officers municipal and provincial, in some cases by public transport law enforcement Inspectors; - f) The traffic law enforcement authority must have a declared pound facility to keep public transport vehicles that would have been impounded in terms of the NLTA; and - g) Public Transport Officers must perform their duties with due recognition of the rights of passengers as enshrined in the Constitution of the Republic of South Africa.
+No 93 of1996) empowers traffic officers to ensure that public transport operators do not contravene the act. - b) Public transport is key in that they transport multiple passengers at any given time as such, when they are involved in accidents, they result in multiple injuries and fatalities. - c) Preliminary investigations indicate that most of the crashes involving public passenger and freight transport vehicles, human factor played a prominent role. - d) A dedicated Unit that specialises in the enforcement and monitoring of public transport becomes of utmost importance. - e) Law enforcement is always applied to the public transport operators and vehicles by monitoring and ensuring compliance to the operating licence conditions.
+This enforcement is performed by the traffic officers municipal and provincial, in some cases by public transport law enforcement Inspectors.

+- f) The traffic law enforcement authority must have a declared pound to keep public transport vehicles that would have been impounded in terms of the NLTA. - g) Public Transport Officers must perform their duties with due recognition of the rights of passengers as enshrined in the Constitution of the Republic of South Africa.